Statistics-Friendly Confidentiality Protection for Establishment Data, with Applications to the QCEW: Postprocessing into Microdata

 To make the variances of the $a_i$ both uncertain and data-dependent (like with the \neighmech), suppose $a_1,\dots, a_n$ are samples from an Inverse Gamma IG$(2+X/c, X+X^2/c)$ distribution, where $c>0$ is some constant.
 Then $E[a_i]=X$ and $Var(a_i)=cX$.
 Thus the variance estimate is $v_i=a_i/c$.
 This relation between the mean and estimated variance is similar to when $\neighfun=\sqroot$ (see Theorem \ref{thm:unbiased}).
 Solving Equation \ref{eqn:microdata}, the guess for employment count $X$ is $\frac{\sum_{i=1}^n a_i/v_i}{\sum_{j=1}^n 1/v_j}=\frac{n}{\sum_j 1/a_j}$.
 We use the following facts: (1) if $v_i$ has distribution $IG(\alpha,\beta)$ then $1/v_i$ has the Gamma$(\alpha,\beta)$ distribution, and (2) the sum of $n$ independent Gamma$(\alpha,\beta)$ random variables is a Gamma$(n\alpha,\beta)$ distribution.
 Then the expected value of the guess is $\frac{n(2+X/c)-n}{n(2+X/c)-1}$, which is slightly \emph{less} than $X$; i.e., the guess has a downward bias.

 The above analysis suggests that the \pncmech (whose true variance is publicly releasable) is preferable to the \neighmech (whose variance is \underline{both} data dependent and must be approximated) when bias in the confidentiality-preserving microdata $\widehat{D}$ is a concern.
-Further numerical results can be found in \shortlong{the full version \cite{gedp_arxiv}}{Appendix \ref{app:bias}} and Section \ref{sec:comps}.
+Further numerical results can be found in Appendix \ref{app:bias} and Section \ref{sec:comps}.